galek/entt/README.md

 of the repository.<br/>
 That's why today it's called _the EnTT Framework_.

+Currently, `EnTT` is tested on Linux, Microsoft Windows and OS X. It has proven to work also on both Android and iOS.<br/>
+Most likely it will not be problematic on other systems as well, but has not been sufficiently tested so far.

 ## The framework

 `EnTT` was written initially as a faster alternative to other well known and